Washington and Saint Peter’s host Manhattan - WTOP News

 Riverdale, New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Saint Peter’s plays the Manhattan Jaspers after Corey Washington scored 25 points in Saint Peter’s 70-64 victory over the Mount St. Mary’s Mountaineers.
+BOTTOM LINE: Saint Peter’s visits the Manhattan Jaspers after Corey Washington scored 25 points in Saint Peter’s 70-64 win against the Mount St. Mary’s Mountaineers.

-The Jaspers have gone 2-3 in home games.
-Manhattan gives up 76.0 points and has been outscored by 11.6 points per game.
+The Jaspers have gone 2-3 at home.
+Manhattan gives up 76.0 points to opponents and has been outscored by 11.6 points per game.

-The Peacocks are 4-0 in MAAC play.
-Saint Peter’s has a 2-1 record in one-possession games.
+The Peacocks are 4-0 against MAAC opponents.
+Saint Peter’s is 2-1 in games decided by less than 4 points.

-Manhattan is shooting 39.4% from the field this season, 3.0 percentage points lower than the 42.4% Saint Peter’s allows to opponents.
-Saint Peter’s averages 64.2 points per game, 11.8 fewer points than the 76.0 Manhattan gives up to opponents.
+Manhattan scores 64.4 points per game, 0.9 more points than the 63.5 Saint Peter’s gives up.
+Saint Peter’s 38.9% shooting percentage from the field this season is 6.6 percentage points lower than Manhattan has allowed to its opponents (45.5%).

-The Jaspers and Peacocks meet Sunday for the first time in MAAC play this season.

 TOP PERFORMERS: Shaquil Bender is scoring 13.2 points per game with 3.4 rebounds and 1.5 assists for the Jaspers.
 Seydou Traore is averaging 8.8 points, 7.6 rebounds and 1.5 steals over the past 10 games for Manhattan.

-Latrell Reid is averaging 11.5 points and 3.8 assists for the Peacocks.
-Washington is averaging 11.7 points over the last 10 games for Saint Peter’s.
+Washington is scoring 13.5 points per game and averaging 5.4 rebounds for the Peacocks.
+Brent Bland is averaging 1.5 made 3-pointers over the last 10 games for Saint Peter’s.

 LAST 10 GAMES: Jaspers: 1-9, averaging 63.4 points, 32.9 rebounds, 13.9 assists, 7.9 steals and 2.4 blocks per game while shooting 38.8% from the field.
 Their opponents have averaged 77.6 points per game.